ChatSecure/ChatSecure-Push-Server/docs/v3/README.md

 ## Sending Push Notification to Offline Contact

-1. If Alice is offline and Bob wants to send her a notificiation, create a notification with the following info:
+1. If Alice is offline and Bob wants to send her a notification, create a notification with the following info:
 	* Token: Alice's `white_list_token`
 	* Payload: Any other info that should be passed to Alice.
 May get truncated because of push notification size limit.
 2. Send full payload to Alice's `api_endpoint`.